Tchatchu5/Extension-process-for-steklov-eigenvalues-of-hypersurfaces-of-revolution/README.md

 We are interested in the Steklov problem on hypersurfaces of revolution in the Euclidean space.
 While investigating it, we discovered a strange phenomenon.
-Some eigenvalues have a finite critical length associated with, while others have got an infinite critical length.
+Some eigenvalues have a finite critical length associated with them, while others have got an infinite critical length.

-We were able to prove that infinitely many eigenvalues have a finite critical length, however we were **not** able to quantified how many eigenvalues have an infinite critical length associated with.
+We were able to prove that infinitely many eigenvalues have a finite critical length, however we were **not** able to quantified how many eigenvalues have an infinite critical length associated with them.

 There exists an algorithm, called "extension process", which gives the sharp upper bound $B_n^k(L)$ for the $k$ th eigenvalue, given the meridian length $L$ of the hypersurface and its dimension $n$.
 We used this algorithm to create different programs,